SabeinW/osticket-prereqs/README.md

   <img src="https://i.imgur.com/XMbuZu3.png"/>
 </p>
 <p>
-Before we can use osTicket we must install / enable IIS (Internet Information Services) along with CGI ( a dependency that osTicket needs).
+Before we can use osTicket we must install/enable IIS (Internet Information Services) along with CGI ( a dependency that osTicket needs).
 </p>
 <br />